Vatican City Population Pyramid (2023)

 🏛️For Vatican City

-For Vatican City, this means each working-age person supports 0.7 dependents, with a dependency ratio of 65.0.
-This high ratio indicates significant economic pressure on the working population.
+For Vatican City, this means each working-age person supports 0.6 dependents, with a dependency ratio of 60.0.
+This moderate ratio shows balanced demographic structure.

 💡Global Context